webcrumbs-community/webcrumbs/.github/ISSUE_TEMPLATE/plugin-submission.md

 ---
-name: Plugin submission
+name: 🔌 Plugin Submission
-about: Submit a plugin to be added to Webcrumbs
+about: Submit a new plugin for review and inclusion
-title: "[PLUGIN]"
-labels: plugin
+labels: plugin, submission
-assignees: webcrumb

 ---

-**Plugin Name**
+## 📦 Plugin Name
-Name of the plugin.
+The name of your plugin.

-**Plugin Description**
+### 📜 Description
-A brief description of what the plugin does.
+Provide a brief description of what your plugin does and its main features.

-**Features**
-- Feature 1
-- Feature 2
-- ...

-**Installation Steps**
-Describe how to install the plugin.

-**Usage Example**
+### 🚀 Use Case
+Describe the problem your plugin solves and the ideal use case.

+### 🔗 Repository Link
-Provide an example of how to use the plugin.
+Provide the GitHub or relevant repository link for your plugin.

-**Screenshots**
+### 📄 License
+State the license type (e.g., MIT, GPL-3.0).
+All submissions must comply with open-source licenses.

+### 📂 Installation and Usage
+Include instructions for installing and using the plugin.

+### 👥 Author Information
+- **Name**: [Your name or team name]
+- **Contact**: [Email, website, or preferred contact method]

+### 🗂 Additional Context
-Include any screenshots that can help showcase the plugin.
+Add any extra information, dependencies, or screenshots relevant to the submission.